MattesMrzik/strcount/README.md

 # STRcount
-Software tool to analyse STR loci from long read data.
+A software tool to analyze STR loci from long-read data.
 STRcount can count the number of repeats in a repeat expansion and give you the count in a tabular format for further downstream analysis.

 ## Release notes
 * 0.1.0: Initial release with tools updated on Pypi and ready to use.